linluk/chaos/README.md

 2.1.
 Make sure that you have activated the Virtual Environment.

-2.2. run: 'pyinstaller --clean --noconfirm chaos.py' to cleanup the build
+2.2. run: 'pyinstaller --onefile chaos.py'
-     directories.

-2.3. run: 'pyinstaller --noconfirm chaos.py' to generate the *.spec file.

-2.4. run: 'pyinstaller --onefile --noconfirm chaos.spec' to build the
-     binary. your generated executable is './dist/chaos/chaos'
+2.3. now you should find the executable: './dist/chaos/chaos'

 2.5.
 More info: https://pythonhosted.org/PyInstaller/usage.html